fieldtrip/website/faq/stats/clusterstats_correcttail.md

     - /faq/clusterstats_correcttail/
 ---

-# Why should I use the cfg.correcttail option when using statistics_montecarlo?

 When running statistics using **[ft_freqstatistics](/reference/ft_freqstatistics)**, **[ft_timelockstatistics](/reference/ft_timelockstatistics)**, or **[ft_sourcestatistics](/reference/ft_sourcestatistics)** with `cfg.method = 'montecarlo'` you are presented with the option `cfg.correcttail`, which is relevant when you are doing a two-sided test:

     % cfg.correcttail = correct p-values or alpha-values when doing a two-sided test, 'alpha','prob' or 'no' (default = 'no')